This site requires a browser which supports

 When copying/saving MathML code, what are the different options?

-equation is inserted into the text flow, while a stand alone equation occupies its own
+The difference between 'Stand alone equation' and 'Inline equation' is that an inline equation is inserted into the text flow, while a stand alone equation occupies its own row.

 Third-party software